 The instructor evaluates each paper on its own merits.
 There is no formula for judging a paper.
-Certain considerations influence the grade such as the quality of content and organization, thesis, specific detail to support and develop general statements, and the number and frequency of serious errors (such as fragments, comma splices, errors in agreement and tense, awkward constructions, and misspellings).
+Certain considerations influence the grade: the quality of content and organization; thesis; specific detail to support and develop general statements; and the number and frequency of serious errors (such as fragments, comma splices, fused sentences, errors in agreement and tense, misspellings, and awkward constructions).
 A paper may be relatively free from errors but lacking in content; such a paper receives a low grade.